csdms/pymt/docs/glossary.rst

       A variable that is a concrete example of a :term:`class`.
 Objects have :term:`data` and
       :term:`methods<method>` that act upon those data.

+   package

+      A directory of Python :term:`modules <module>` that contains a :term:`package definition file`.
+Packages can be installed into a Python distribution and :term:`imported <import>` into a Python session.
+Packages may define subpackages, each with their own package definition file.

+   package definition file

+      A file named ``__init__.py`` that denotes a directory contains a Python :term:`package`.

    Standard Names